Your Childcare Options - Au Pair vs Nanny vs Nursery

 At smartaupairs, we work with both au pairs as well as qualified childcarers so can generally offer a range of options depending on your requirements.

-If you need further guidance, please give us a call and we are very happy to help assess whether an au pair would be a good option for your family!
+If you need further guidance, please give us a call and we are very happy to help assess whether an au pair or a nanny (or perhaps a different solution all together) would be a good option for your family!

 Au pairs provide live in care and the cost of care does not increase with the number of children.
 Au Pairs typically work 25-30 hours per week.